 NEW IN PRINT:

-Ethan B. Kapstein is Paul Dubrule Professor of Sustainable Development at INSEAD, and Visiting Fellow at the Institut Francais des Relations Internationales.
-Previously he was Stassen Professor of International Peace at the University of Minnesota, Vice President of the Council on Foreign Relations, Principal Administrator at the Organization of Economic Cooperation and Development, and Executive Director of the Economics and National Security Program at Harvard University.
-He is a former international banker and has served as an officer in the United States Navy.
+Ethan B. Kapstein is Arizona Centennial Professor of International Affairs and Senior Director for Research at the McCain Institute for International Leadership in Washington DC, a think-tank associated with Arizona State University.
+He is also a Senior Advisor for Economics at the US Institute of Peace, and Associate Director and Senior Research Fellow at the Empirical Studies of Conflict (ESOC) project, a research collaborative based at Princeton, Stanford, and UCSD.
+Kapstein is a Visiting Fellow at the Center for Global Development and Research Affiliate at NBER.
+He has previously held chaired positions at the University of Texas at Austin, INSEAD, and the University of Minnesota, Ethan has also served as a Vice President of the Council on Foreign Relations, Principal Administrator at the Organization of Economic Cooperation and Development, and Executive Director of the Economics and National Security Program at Harvard University.
+Kapstein is a former international banker and has served as an officer in the United States Navy.
 A specialist in international economic relations, he has published widely in professional and policy journals, and is a frequent contributor to the op-ed pages of the International Herald Tribune and Los Angeles Times.
-He is the author or editor of eight books, the most recent of which is SHARING THE WEALTH: WORKERS AND THE WORLD ECONOMY.
-He has been a consultant to many private and public sector organisations, including the World Bank and OECD, and has been a visiting professor at Sciences Po (Paris), the University of Nice, the National Institute for Defense Studies (Tokyo) and the National War College (Washington, DC).
-Professor Kapstein's free-time activities include sports (swimming, tennis, jogging), hiking, sailing, and reading.
+He is the author or editor of ten books, the most recent of which is AIDS Drugs for All: Social Movements and Market Transformations (with Josh Busby), which won APSA's Don K. Price Award for 2014.
+Kapstein is a consultant to many private and public sector organisations, including Coca-Cola, Standard Chartered Bank, the International Finance Corporation, the World Bank and OECD, and has been a visiting professor at Sciences Po (Paris), the University of Nice, the National Institute for Defense Studies (Tokyo) and the National War College (Washington, DC).
+His free-time activities include sports (swimming, tennis, jogging), hiking, sailing, and reading.

 "The world may be moving inexorably toward one of those tragic moments that will lead future historians to ask, why was nothing done in time?
 Were the economic and policy elites unaware of the profound disruption that economic and technological change was causing working men and women?
 What prevented them from taking the steps necessary to prevent a global social crisis?"